-A confirmed COVID-19 case is one that is diagnosed based on a positive COVID-19 lab test result.
+A confirmed COVID-19 case is one that is diagnosed based on a positive COVID-19 test result, regardless of the type of COVID-19 test performed.
 It is classified to ICD-10-CA emergency use code U07.1 COVID-19, virus identified.

-A suspected COVID-19 case is one that is clinically or epidemiologically diagnosed but for which COVID-19 lab test results are inconclusive, not available or testing is not performed.
+A suspected COVID-19 case is one that is clinically or epidemiologically diagnosed but for which COVID-19 test results are inconclusive, not available or testing is not performed.
 It is classified to ICD-10-CA emergency use code U07.2 COVID-19, virus not identified.